ichuang/pyqsp/README.md

 4. Using the `sym_qsp` method, compute QSP phases whose unitary has the desired function as $\Im(\langle 0|U|0 \rangle)$.
 5. Plot target and achieved functions to visualize result.

 [^2]: For our purpose we are actually computing a *Chebyshev interpolant*, not an approximation or Taylor series.
-This functionality is folded into the `PolyTaylorSeries` class by enabling the `chebyshev_basis=True`{:.python} flag.
+This functionality is folded into the `PolyTaylorSeries` class by enabling the `chebyshev_basis=True` flag.
 While for high-precision applications the difference is important, for most use-cases, and piecewise-continuous target functions, the same degree approximation will have uniform error between cases differing by a constant.
 For a pleasant, engaging introduction to this topic, see [Approximation Theory and Approximation Practice](https://epubs.siam.org/doi/10.1137/1.9781611975949), which can be found as a PDF in various locations.

 ```python
 # Import relevant modules and methods.